top of page

 Q: Do you do a winter intake?

 A: No. Unfortunately, FRT only accepts applicants in the beginning of the fall term.
 However, there are many other ways to get involved on campus.
 We hope you consider applying in the fall!
-Our applications open in June or July and they close in early September.
+Our applications open in in the summer and they close in early September.
+The best way to be notified about when our applications come out is through our Instagram: @uogfrt

 Responder responsibility related questions